 How to Become a Project Manager

 Are you thinking about becoming a project manager?
-It can be an exciting and rewarding career, with opportunities across many industries.
-In addition, project management experience can lead to other roles within a company, including executive level positions.
-Many of the skills necessary for successful project managers are also important for people in positions such as Director and Vice President.
-While it’s possible to become a project manager without a professional designation, attaining a certification can lead to certain benefits.
+It can be an exciting and rewarding career with opportunities across many industries.
+Project management experience can lead to other roles within a company, including executive-level positions.
+Many of the skills necessary for successful project managers are also crucial for people in Director and Vice President positions.
+While it’s possible to become a project manager without a professional designation, obtaining a certification can lead to certain benefits.
 The Project Management Professional (PMP) designation provided by the Project Management Institute (PMI) is the most widely accepted industry-recognized certification for project managers.
 If you want to be successful in project management, getting your PMP is a great start.

 How to become a certified project manager

-To obtain your PMP, you need to fill out an application, pay a fee and pass an exam.
-However, in order to apply, you need to meet one of the following:
+To obtain your PMP, you need to fill out an application, pay a fee, and pass an exam.
+However, to apply, you need to have any of the following:

-- Have a secondary degree, such as a high school diploma.
+- A secondary degree, such as a high school diploma

-- Have 7,500 hours of experience leading and directing projects.
+- 7,500 hours of experience leading and directing projects

-- Have 35 hours of formal project management education.
+- 35 hours of formal project management education

-- OR Have completed a four-year degree such as a bachelor’s degree.
+- A four-year degree such as a bachelor’s degree

-- Have 4,500 hours of experience leading and directing projects.
+- 4,500 hours of experience leading and directing projects

-- Have 35 hours of formal project management education.
+- 35 hours of formal project management education

-A common concern for people starting out is how to get 4,500 - 7,500 hours of experience without your PMP.
+A common concern for beginners is how to get 4,500-7,500 hours of experience without your PMP.

 How to get into project management

-The bar for attaining a PMP is high because achieving project management certification is a big deal—4,500 hours is the equivalent of roughly 2.5 years, working 35 hours per week.
-That can seem daunting, starting out.
-However, experience leading and directing projects does not only refer to working in an “official” project manager role.
-If you’ve worked in any of the following positions, and provided advisement or oversight on a project, it can count toward your hours:
+The bar for obtaining a PMP is high because achieving project management certification is a big deal — 4,500 hours is the equivalent of roughly 2.5 years’ experience, working 35 hours per week.
+That can seem daunting, but ‘experience leading and directing projects’ does not only refer to working in an “official” project manager role.
+Any of the following positions can count toward your hours: